marquettelearningcenter/website/content/board-of-directors/_index.md

     bio: Ron graduated from MHS, and attended Fort Hays State.
 He grew up in Marquette and has been a lifelong farmer in the area.
 Ron is a father of 2, Emily and Tim Larson.
-  - name: Terry Hopp
-    active: true
-    role: Vice-President
-    image: /uploads/terry.jpg
-    bio: Terry graduated from MHS & FHSU, He is retired from CHS.
-He and his wife Nancy raised their family on a farm by the smoky hill river.
-Terry's roots run deep in this community, with his great-grandfathers coming from Sweden to the Marquette area.
   - name: Betty Mattingly Amos Ph.D.
     active: true
     role: Treasurer